All Episodes

 The way you solve the problem of the auto industry and the steel industry, many other industries, is you have a national health care system.

-Oh that's she boy, she hit it right between the eyes.
+Oh, that's she, boy, she hit it right between the eyes.

 Well, you're paying people to sit at home with their feet up on the sofa, their feet up on the table.

-They're not working, they're not on the assembly line.
+They're not on the assembly line.

-And the union guy comes back and says the way you solve the problem of the auto and the steel industry and any other, if you nationalize the health care system, which is right out of the Obama plan.
+And the union guy comes back and says, the way you solve the problem of the auto and the steel industry and any other, if you nationalize the health care system, which is right out of the Obama plan.

 That's where all the waste and fraud in our government is.